Black Mirror has finally returned with season 3 on Netflix, and it was well worth the wait!

 Season 3 of Black Mirror is out on Netflix, and we watched all six episodes in one sitting.
 Once you begin, it’s damn near impossible to stop.
 Especially since there’s the most inspiring and uplifting story in the middle of this season.
 So full of hope and light.
 Generally, darkness and despair tend to be the driving force in Black Mirror.

-We thrive on the darkness because the contrast is important.
+We thrive in the darkness because the contrast is important.
 However, we also need a good dose of light to remember this.
 It is – quite frankly – a pure stroke of genius.
 Oh, and don’t worry, even the “happy” episode of Black Mirror is completely in line with the concept.

 The strongest anthology out there

 The truly amazing part about Black Mirror is the fact that each and every episode is still a world of its own.
 When an episode ends, I usually find myself wanting an entire season of that particular story.
-And never more that with San Junipero, which was the happy episode 4 of season 3.
+And never more than with San Junipero, which was the happy episode 4 of season 3.
 I would pay an obscene amount of money to get an entire season or feature film with this concept.